What Are the Best Internet Alternatives to DSL?

 Fixed Wireless Internet

 Similar in function to satellite internet, fixed wireless internet operates by line-of-sight from a transceiver on your property to a provider’s tower rather than to a satellite orbiting the earth.
-Fixed wireless is capable of speeds that compete with and surpass those of DSL internet; however, a direct line of sight is mandatory for fixed wireless internet.
+Fixed wireless has speeds that compete with and surpass those of DSL internet; however, a direct line of sight is mandatory for fixed wireless internet.

 If you live in a rural area, fixed wireless internet offers an alternative to satellite internet.
-As long as there is a clear line of sight between the receiver and the tower, its signals are capable of traveling long distances (~10 miles).
+Once line of sight is established, its signals are capable of traveling long distances (~10 miles).
 One advantage fixed wireless has over satellite internet is that it is less likely to be disrupted by inclement weather.
 Fixed wireless is also great in densely populated urban areas and apartment buildings.

 Pros of Fixed Wireless Internet

-It is capable of speeds up to 1000 Mbps and is less expensive than satellite internet.
+It provides speeds up to 1000 Mbps and is less expensive than satellite internet.

 Fixed wireless internet is a great solution for customers in country settings and rural areas